 - Classic French Film Festival: Because films in this event are older works, many of the originally scheduled programs were unavailable for online presentation, but a smaller-scale virtual fest will include three of the selected films — “India Song,” “Olivia,” and “Rider on the Rain” — from July 17-23.
 Experts will still offer recorded intros, and CSL will record Q&As with the presenters that will play after the films.

 - St. Louis International Film Festival: CSL’s premier event will take place virtually in November, with specific dates to be announced.
 Originally scheduled to take place Nov.
 5-15, SLIFF will likely increase the length of its run by several days.

 Three CSL co-presentations are still in flux, and announcements will be made when CSL’s partners make decisions on how to proceed:

-St. Louis Science Fiction and Fantasy Short Film Festival: CSL is a co-presenter of this event, which was originally scheduled for May 1.
-The Saint Louis Science Center hopes to reschedule the event for the summer.
-As soon as the Science Center informs us of a date, we will share that information.
+- St. Louis Science Fiction and Fantasy Short Film Festival: CSL is a co-presenter of this event with the Saint Louis Science Center.
+The fest was originally scheduled for May 1.
+The Science Center hopes to reschedule the event for later in the summer, but a virtual presentation remains an option.